Are Text Messages Secure? 6 Must-Dos for Safer Texting

-Is texting a secure way to communicate?
-There have been rising concerns about the security of SMS as a communication channel, but nowadays, nothing is entirely secure.
+Are text messages secure enough to communicate freely?
+There have been rising concerns about the security of SMS as a communication channel, but nowadays, nothing is entirely safe.
 Every system has its vulnerabilities, even the most technologically advanced ones.

-Take LastPass, for example – you'd think password management software would be impenetrable, but even this isn't safe from cyber attacks.
-Then there’s Facebook Messenger and WhatsApp, which are highly susceptible to security risks.
+Take LastPass, for example – you'd think password management software would be impenetrable, but even that isn't safe from cyber attacks.
+Is WhatsApp safer than texting, then?
+Or Facebook Messenger?
+In some ways, maybe.
+But apps like Facebook Messenger and WhatsApp come with their own set of vulnerabilities and security risks.

 The best you can do when using any digital channel or software is to take precautionary measures to mitigate all known risks.
 As long as you do that, there's no reason not to use SMS for verification or as a communication channel for reaching existing and prospective customers.